ewoodhead/npa-hierarchy/README.md

 ```
 $ sudo aptitude install sdpa sbcl rlwrap
 ```
 On other Linux distributions and Unix-like systems you may need to [download SDPA](http://sdpa.sourceforge.net/download.html) and compile it from source yourself.
+Compilable versions of SDPA-DD and SDPA-QD can be found at https://github.com/denisrosset/sdpa-dd and https://github.com/denisrosset/sdpa-qd.

 ### Install Quicklisp and npa-hierarchy